 What is facial recognition?

-Facial recognition is a computer vision and artificial intelligence (AI) application that uses intelligent algorithms to identify human faces in photos and videos.
-Today the applications of facial recognition combined with AI are many, and in many sectors.
-Biometric identification and verification, home security, automatic photo tagging, cashless outlets.
+Facial recognition is an application of computer vision and artificial intelligence (AI) that uses intelligent algorithms to identify human faces in photos and videos.
+Today there are many applications of facial recognition combined with AI, and in many sectors.
+Biometric identification and verification, home security, automatic photo tagging, checkout-free points of sale.

 Advertising would be only the last of the conquered territories.
 And someone has already planted the flag.
 A case study, in particular, can give you an idea of the possible future upheaval.